XR-Studios/xr-studios.github.io/components.md

     - It's `setMin()` and `setMax()` together at last!
 - `void setSpeed(float speed)`
     - Sets how fast the chart scrolls across the graph to *speed*
+- `void setDrawMode(ofxXRSDrawMode drawMode)`
+    - Sets the draw mode of this value plotter to *drawMode*.
+Currently supported draw modes are: OUTLINE, FILLED, LINES, and POINTS
 - `float getMin()`
     - Returns a float of the minimum value of this plotter.
 - `float getMax()`